chaarvii/Megh-Thakkar.github.io/index.md

 <img class="profile-picture" src="profile-pic.jpg">

 Hi!
 I am Chaarvi Bansal.
 I am a pre-final year student at BITS Pilani, India, pursuing a dual degree in M.Sc.(Honours) Biological Sciences and B.E.(Honours) Computer Science.
-My research interests center around the application of deep learning in areas involving computational biology, bioinformatics and medicine.
+My research interests center around the application of deep learning in medicine and biomedical informatics.

 Currently, I am working under the supervision of Dr. Rohitash Chandra, University of New South Wales, and Professor S.S.
 Vasan, University of York, on a [MRFF Covid-19 Drug Repurposing Project & FDA Covid-19 Systems Biology-AIML Project](https://bioinformatics.csiro.au/blog/covid-19-drug-repurposing/) at CSIRO Australia.
 Prior to this, I was working on a greedy based De-Novo Genome Assembler at Advanced Data Analytics and Parallel Technologies Lab BITS Pilani.